In this Groundfloor review, we will take a deep dive into this real estate investing platform and help you decide if this company is right for you.

 Grade A is considered the least risky but offers the lowest rate floor and, consequentially, the lowest interest payments Low-risk loans are typically graded A, B, and C.

 Grade G is considered the riskiest, offers the highest rate floor, and has the largest interest payments.
 Depending on an individual’s risk appetite, most investors would probably look for a C to E-rated loan.

 100% of the interest is passed directly to investors in the LRO.
-The interest rate and grade will not be adjusted during the life of the loan.
+Groundfloor does not adjust the interest rate and loan grade for the duration of the loan.

-When Groundfloor grades a loan, they consider several factors to determine the grade and subsequent interest rate of a loan.
+When Groundfloor grades a loan, they consider several factors in determining its grade and subsequent interest rate.
 In descending order of importance:

 - Loan to ARV Score

 Before investing in a loan, you can view the full details, including a financial overview, valuation reports, property descriptions, and borrower summary.
 This allows an investor to make an educated decision before investing through Groundfloor.

 Note: I recently watched a Groundfloor webinar, and they noted that macro headwinds are pushing them toward tighter lending conditions, ensuring only suitable opportunities are presented to investors.